viamrobotics/docs/docs/tutorials/services/navigate-with-rover-base.md

     ![An example configuration for a GPS movement sensor in the Viam app Config Builder.](/tutorials/navigate-with-rover-base/gps-movement-sensor-config-builder.png)

     We named ours `gps`.
-    Refer to [the `gps-nmea-rtk-serial` movement sensor configuration instructions](/components/movement-sensor/gps/gps-nmea-rtk-serial/) for attribute information.
+    Refer to [the `gps-nmea-rtk-serial` movement sensor documentation](/components/movement-sensor/gps/gps-nmea-rtk-serial/) for attribute information.

-2. Configure a `wheeled-odometry` movement sensor, which uses the encoders from our position reporting motors to get an odometry estimate of a wheeled base as it moves:

     ![An example configuration for a wheeled-odometry movement sensor in the Viam app Config Builder.](/tutorials/navigate-with-rover-base/wheeled-odometry-movement-sensor-config-builder.png)

     We named ours `enc-linear`.
-    Refer to [the `wheeled-odometry` movement sensor configuration instructions](/components/movement-sensor/wheeled-odometry/) for attribute information.
+    Refer to [the `wheeled-odometry` movement sensor documentation](/components/movement-sensor/wheeled-odometry/) for attribute information.

-3. Now that you've got movement sensors which can give you GPS position and linear and angular velocity readings, configure a `merged` movement sensor to aggregate the readings from our other movement sensors into a singular sensor:
+2. Now that you've got movement sensors which can give you GPS position and linear and angular velocity readings, configure a `merged` movement sensor to aggregate the readings from our other movement sensors into a singular sensor:

     ![An example configuration for a merged movement sensor in the Viam app Config Builder.](/tutorials/navigate-with-rover-base/merged-movement-sensor-config-builder.png)

     We named ours `merged`.
-    Refer to [the `merged` movement sensor configuration instructions](/components/movement-sensor/merged/) for attribute information.
+    Refer to [the `merged` movement sensor documentation](/components/movement-sensor/merged/) for attribute information.

     - Make sure your `merged` movement sensor is configured to gather `"position"` readings from the `gps` movement sensor.
     - [Configure the frame system](/services/frame-system/#configuration) for this movement sensor so that the navigation service knows where it is in relation to the base.